Frequently Asked Questions

 - $960 / 20 shares = An average of $48 per week per 5% share

-We advise that you budget $40-$50 per week for your 5% share over the course of a year.
+We advise that you budget $50 per week for your 5% share over the course of a year.
 You will receive bills in arrears directly from your trainer or speller.
 When spelling a horse, it usually cost about $1000 per month which means your cost as a 5% share holder will be $50 for the month.
 When your horse is in training it cost about $4,000 per month depending on how many race starts it may have, how many visits from the vet, etc. This equates to about $200 per 5% share for the month.
 We endeavour to manage your horse in the most cost effective way without compromising quality.
 Note that the above average is dependent on your horses movements and GST is applicable to certain cost and services.
 Should you be interested in smaller or larger shares than the 5% average quoted, simply use the provided formula and average as a guide.

 So upkeep works out to be about $50 per week.
 What does this cover?